 A publicly-traded Spanish company specializing in designing and implementing transit systems, and manufacturing railway vehicles, equipment, and buses.
 CAF provides project and engineering management that include system design, civil work, signalling, electrification and other electromechanical systems, rolling stock supply and system operation and maintenance.

-The tender, estimated at NIS 11 billion (more than USD 3 billion), includes the construction, operation and maintenance of the Green Line, and the extension, operation and maintenance of the existing Red Line, formerly operated by the CityPass consortium since 2011.
+The J-Net project, estimated at NIS 11 billion (more than USD 3 billion), includes the construction, operation and maintenance of the Green Line, and the extension, operation and maintenance of the existing Red Line, formerly operated by the CityPass consortium since 2011.
+The tender includes the operation and maintenance of both lines, for a period of 15 years (with an option for additional 10 years) and for 25 years, respectively.
+In April 2021, the consortium commenced the 15-year concession to operate the two lines.

 The project entails the extension of the Red Line from the settlement neighborhood of Pisgat Ze`ev to the settlement neighborhood of Neve Yaakov, including the construction of 27 kilometers of new track, 53 new stations and various depots covering the entire stretch of the current Red Line (6.8 kilometers), and the construction of the new 20.6 km long Green Line, which will run from Gilo settlement through the city center to Mt.
 Scopus.